Alfresco/docs-alfresco/content-services/latest/admin/workflows.md

 ### Enabling workflow process engines {#enableprocessengines}

-Alfresco Content Services workflows run on an embedded Activiti workflow engine.
+Content Services workflows run on an embedded Activiti workflow engine.
 Use Process Engines in the Repo Admin Console to enable Activiti workflows and to edit properties.

 1. Open the **Repo Admin Console**.